Skip to content

 • App icons, splash screens, launch animations

 This week is 40% bug fixing and 60% polish.
-It is also where most DIY MVPs get stuck for months — the "90% done, 90% to go" zone.
-My advantage here is experience knowing what is actually worth fixing vs. what can wait.
+It is also where most MVPs get stuck for months — the "90% done, 90% to go" zone.
+The only thing that gets you through it is a clear sense of what is actually worth fixing versus what can wait until real users complain.

 Week 6: Launch Prep + Submission